skyzh/skyzh-site/content/pages/about.md

 Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid works, build exciting things and make software used by a large community.

 For the past two years, I focus on building system software, especially storage systems.
-I built [AgateDB](https://github.com/tikv/agatedb) during my internship in PingCAP, and worked on [TerarkDB](https://github.com/bytedance/terarkdb) for Zoned Namespace SSDs during my internship at ByteDance.
+I built [AgateDB](https://github.com/tikv/agatedb) during my internship in PingCAP, worked on [TerarkDB](https://github.com/bytedance/terarkdb) for Zoned Namespace SSDs during my internship at ByteDance, and is now building a streaming database product at [Singularity Data](https://www.singularity-data.com).
 Also, I love becoming part of the open-source community.
 I'm currently a contributor in [the TiKV community](https://tikv.org), and I'm maintaining several widely-used projects in [the SJTUG community](https://github.com/sjtug).
 For the future, I am constantly seeking opportunities to build things that interest me, excite me, and impact people.